 from outside the network switching is only possible via the website.

-For the rest the Sonoff works as it used to, meaning that we can control it completely via its webinterface, use it as thermostate, hygrostate or bodysensor, or just use it as an internet controlled switch with timers to automate switching.
-Also the sonoff can send messages to domoticz regarding weather sensor or bodysensor.
+For the rest the Sonoff works as it used to, meaning that we can control it completely via its webinterface, use it as thermostate, hygrostate, motionsensor, lightsensor rainsensor and more, that sends its sensor readings to domoticz.
+Or just use it as an internet controlled switch with timers to automate switching.
 All and all it has a lot of interesting features that makes it a real smart switch.

 Another interesting possibility is to build the sonoff in a wall socket.
 When you have an obsolete wall socket laying around...